Kajal-Singh3/CryptoBankingApp/README.md

 Testing the code:

- Navigate to the folder in which you have saved the python file Creata virtual environment
+ Navigate to the folder in which you have saved the python file, Create a virtual environment,
- Activate created environment
+ Activate created environment and
  Run file